Lander (spacecraft): Mars

-Exploration of Mars including the use of landers continues to this day.
-Amongst them, Russia has planned a Mars sample return mission Mars-Grunt for around 2026.

 Martian moons

 While several flybys conducted by Mars orbiting probes have provided images and other data about the Martian moons Phobos and Deimos, only few of them intended to land on the surface of these satellites.
 Two probes under the Soviet Phobos program were successfully launched in 1988, but in 1989 the intended landings on Phobos and Deimos were not conducted due to failures in the spacecraft system.
 The post-Soviet Russian Fobos-Grunt probe was an intended sample return mission to Phobos in 2012 but failed after launch in 2011.

 In 2007 European Space Agency and EADS Astrium proposed and developed the mission to Phobos to 2016 with lander and sample return, but it stayed as a project.
 Since 2007 the Canadian Space Agency has considered a mission to Phobos called Phobos Reconnaissance and International Mars Exploration (PRIME), which would include an orbiter and lander.
 Recent proposals include a 2008 NASA Glenn Research Center Phobos and Deimos sample return mission, the 2013 Phobos Surveyor, and the OSIRIS-REx II mission concept.

-The Japanese Aerospace Exploration Agency (JAXA) plans to launch the Martian Moons Exploration (MMX) mission in 2024, a sample return mission targeting Phobos.
+The Japanese Aerospace Exploration Agency (JAXA) plans to launch the Martian Moons Exploration (MMX) mission in 2026, a sample return mission targeting Phobos.
 MMX will land and collect samples from Phobos multiple times, along with deploying a rover jointly developed by CNES and the German Aerospace Center (DLR).
 By using a corer sampling mechanism, the spacecraft aims to retrieve a minimum of 10 g of samples.
 MMX will return to Earth in 2029.

-Russia plans to repeat its Fobos-Grunt mission around 2024.

-Titan
+Titan (moon of Saturn)

 The Huygens probe, carried to Saturn's moon Titan by Cassini, was specifically designed to survive landing on land or on liquid.
 It was thoroughly drop-tested to make sure it could withstand impact and continue functioning for at least three minutes.
 However, due to the low-speed impact, it continued providing data for more than two hours after it landed.
-The landing on Titan in 2005 was the first landing on the planet's satellites outside the Moon.
+The landing on Titan in 2005 was the first, and to date only, landing on any planet's satellite other than Earth's moon.

 The proposed U.S. Titan Mare Explorer (TiME) mission considered a lander that would splash down in a lake in Titan's northern hemisphere and float on the surface of the lake for few months.
 Spain's proposed Titan Lake In-situ Sampling Propelled Explorer (TALISE) mission is similar to the TiME lander but has its own propulsion system for controlling shipping.